bsuraj23/NineThirtyBatch/README.md

 # NineThirtyBatch

-this project is demo for github for ninethirty batch Q1 the difference between interpreter and compiler : interpreter:Translates and runs code line by line,Executes the program directly without converting the entire code to machine language first,Slower because it translates code on the fly. compiler:Translates the entire source code into machine code before running it,Generates an executable file that runs independently,Faster once compiled, since the translation happens only once.
+Q1 the difference between interpreter and compiler : interpreter:Translates and runs code line by line,Executes the program directly without converting the entire code to machine language first,Slower because it translates code on the fly. compiler:Translates the entire source code into machine code before running it,Generates an executable file that runs independently,Faster once compiled, since the translation happens only once.

 Q2 about vscode and there shortcuts
 Visual Studio Code is a free, lightweight, and open-source code editor developed by Microsoft, widely used by developers for:
 *Writing and editing code